This Radio Flyer Landspeeder will break your heart

 The battery-powered Landspeeder has the looks of Skywalker's cool sci-fi ride, but it moves on wheels.
 It can hold two young riders and hits a top speed of 5 miles per hour (8 kilometers per hour).
 An interactive dashboard adds to the entertainment value with lights and sounds from the movie.

-The little X-34 Landspeeder is available to preorder now for US shipments, but Radio Flyer says it will be available soon in other countries, including the UK.
+The little X-34 Landspeeder is available to preorder now through toy retailer Toys"R"Us for US and limited international shipments, which includes the UK.

 At $500 (£385, AU$630), the price is much higher than a pull-wagon, but it's also much cooler and your kids will get to pretend they're future Jedi living on Tatooine.
 Or maybe you don't have kids and you'll just buy one to keep in your living room so you can stare at it longingly and dream.